William McIntosh: Marriages and children

-Chief McIntosh's first wife was Eliza Hawkins, although she has often erroneously been claimed to be Elizabeth Grierson.
-Married around McIntosh's twenty-fifth birthday, he and Eliza's marriage produced five children: Chillicothe "Chilly", Jane, Kate, Sallie, and Louis.
+Chief McIntosh's first wife was Eliza Hawkins, although she has often erroneously been conflated with Elizabeth Grierson.
+Married around McIntosh's twenty-fifth birthday, he and Eliza's marriage produced five children: Chillicothe (aka "Chilly"), Jane, Kate, Sallie, and Louis.
 Their first-born was a son, named Chilly McIntosh (1800–1895), born near Georgia, in Coweta.
 Their daughter Jane married Samuel Hawkins, Kate married William Cousins, and their daughter Sallie's husband was George McLish.
 Around the end of the Creek War, McIntosh took a second wife, Susannah Ree (also shown as Roe/Rowe, or Coe), whose heritage is variously given as Cherokee, and full-blooded Muscogee.
 McIntosh and Susannah had four children: Rebecca, Catherine Hettie, Delilah, and Daniel, known as D.N.
 As a highly successful soldier and businessman, McIntosh's elevated social/tribal status allowed him to take a third wife, a woman named Peggy.
 Records conflict as to whether Peggy and McIntosh had three additional children or no children.